boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-core.md

        </tbody>
     </table>

-5. Open your React with ASP.NET Core project in `Visual Studio Code` and install all dependent packages, using the following command `npm install`.
+5. Open your React with ASP.NET Core project in `Visual Studio Code` and install all dependent packages by using the following command `npm install`.

 6. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been restored, use the `dotnet build` command to build the project.

-6. Run your React with ASP.NET Core sample with the command `dotnet run` in Visual Studio Code.
+6. Run your React with ASP.NET Core sample by using the command `dotnet run` in Visual Studio Code.

-7. The dashboard can be editable in design mode and create a new dashboard with the following changes in the `renderDashboard()` method.
+7. The dashboard can be edited in design mode and a new dashboard can be created with the following changes in the `renderDashboard()` method.

     <meta charset="utf-8"/>
     <table>